natekim01/Work_Sample/README.md

 Code Snippets:
-- KTSS
+- KTSS:
  A project focused on learning the basics of MR Imaging.
 Without looking at already published code, I recreated the k-t sparse sense reconstruction algorithm using Python.
-- Deep Learning Reconstruction
+- Deep Learning Reconstruction:
 Some code that has been developed in pursuing a deep learning reconstruction algorithm for MR Imaging.